Edward Eugene “Gene” Buffaloe

-The IRBBA Scholarship was originally started as a tribute to Jim Hunt, the first president of the IRBBA, a founder of the Association and the only recipient of the IRBBA Lifetime Achievement Award.
+The IRBBA Scholarship was originally started as a tribute to Jim Hunt, the first president of the IRBBA, a founder of the Association and recipient of the IRBBA Lifetime Achievement Award.
 Scholarship funds were collected at every IRBBA event and the CX Advantage Sale.
 After Wilma Buffaloe passed away, a second scholarship was established in Wilma’s name.
 The scholarship was funded by Buffaloe Cattle Company, and several other breeders who knew and respected Wilma, The initial contributions were made by:

 - Triangle K Farms, Dennis Kmiec

 - Cox Excalibur, Don Cox and Family

 - Buffaloe Cattle Co., Bruce Buffaloe and Family

 - Stofa Rosa Ranch, Rhumina and Jimmy Stofa

 - J7 Ranch, Don Jobes

 - BKC Cattle Co., Kelly and Stacey Costello

 - Gary Markham of Rancho de Trabajo made a significant contribution in Wilma’s name.